Chapter 3

 CH 3 – NATURAL GROWTH OF THE HUMAN JAW SYSTEM

-The bite forces that stimulate bone growth are distributed around the whole front half of the cranium, as shown below by Benninghoff, who applied bite forces to a cranium coated with pressure sensitive paint.
-In pre-industrial eskimos, powerful chewing affected even the cranial vault, producing a distinct thickening along the sagittal suture.69
+The bite forces that stimulate bone growth are distributed around the whole front half of the cranium, as shown below by a researcher who applied bite forces to a cranium coated with pressure sensitive paint.
+In pre-industrial eskimos, powerful chewing produced a distinct thickening along the sagittal suture.69

 The strains produced by biting are highest near the bite table in the lower face, moderate in the middle face, and very low in the upper face.93 The tooth bearing portions of the jawbones and their extensive frameworks of supporting bones experience compressive forces, regions of muscle attachment and insertion (such as the zygomatic arch and the coronoid process) experience tensile forces, and areas between these two portions experienced twisting, bending, and shearing forces.83 In front, the nasal processes carry incisal biting forces from the upper jawbone to the medial (inner) aspects of the supraorbital ridge.
 At the canine and premolar areas, the walls of the maxillary sinuses and nasal cavity transfer biting forces up to the sides of the supraorbital ridge and the front portions of the cheekbones.
 At the molars, the bony prominences over the buccal roots transfer biting forces to the rear portions of the cheekbones, which in turn transfer these forces to the front portions of the temporal bones.
 More centrally, biting forces are transferred to the cranial base via the walls of the maxillary sinuses and the wings of the sphenoid bones.